RobertoRoos/sawIntuitiveResearchKitWiki/Development.md

 * Add scale in Qt Console for all teleops
 * Deprecate ROS packages `dvrk_kinematics`, `dvrk_teleop`, `rqt_dvrk` by prefixing package name with `deprecated_` and move to new directory `deprecated`.
 * Arm class, re-align wrench body only if in WRENCH body mode
+* Remove `period` from provided JSON files, both for IO and Teleops
+* Document `types` in JSON files for arms and teleop components

 Maybe for later releases:
 * Add ROS TF support, specially for SUJ